 A 1980s BBC sitcom, set in Occupied France during World War II.
 Lasted from December, 1982 to December, 1992.
 A total of 85 episodes in nine seasons.Very much a parody of Secret Army, it starred Gorden Kaye as René Artois, owner of a restaurant (who broke the Fourth Wall with his monologues to camera at the beginning of every episode) and a whole host of other characters.
 For a character list see here.This show has its own tropes:

 Bad French accents.
 In fact, all of the accents were bad, including the British ones.
 Whilst all the dialogue was actually in English, comical 'national' accents were used to imply the language being spoken — several times, a 'French' character overhears a conversation in e.g. a British accent, then tells another 'Frenchman' (in the show's default French-accented English) they have no idea what was said, as they don't speak English.
+Maria's accent in particular became so extreme that other characters would reach for towels to wipe away the spit.

 Multiple character and actor replacements of various types - Suspiciously Similar Substitutes for Leclerc, and various waitresses.
 The Other Darrin, for the Italian Captain.
 The Nth Doctor, for Herr Flick in later seasons, whose actor is replaced, and the change explained by Magic Plastic Surgery.
 Subverted, inverted, or simply trashed completely by Rene himself, who spent most of the series' run posing as his non-existent twin brother - ie, the same actor playing the same character, posing as a non-existent different character, well-known or undetected in-universe as the plot required....